What are the latest funding news in the generative AI market? (June 2026)

 How much did they raise?

-MITO AI raised $4.5M in this pre-seed round.
+Sierra raised $950M in this round.

 What round is it?